josephdadams/CroniclePlugins/README.md

 - `command`: Menu: Items (`Power On`, `Power Off`, `Change Input`)
 - `input`: Text Field: Input Name (`HDMI-1`) if changing the input

-*Copy the folder to your Cronicle server and then run `npm install` within that folder to install the dependencies.*
+*Copy the `smartcast` folder to your Cronicle server and then run `npm install` within that folder to install the dependencies.*

 ## spotify-controller.py